anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 paddleHeight, halfPaddleWidth, xPaddle, yPaddle,etc because the word "break" was ambiguous, it was hard to identify that these variables were related to the paddle's game state.
 - chocos array renamed as bonusArray - the name chocos can easily be mistaken as storing the choco blocks.
-- choco was also renamed as bonus1, as new bonuses are to be introduced.
+- choco was also renamed as pow, as new bonuses (now renamed as powers) are to be introduced.
 - Unused variables like v and oldXBreak were removed.
 - New buttons (Exit, Load, About) were introduced and their actions were defined in the start() function.
 - vX and vY control the speed of the ball (both stored 1).
 The speed value was increased.
-- New scenes were added to the start() function for the new page that displayed the game instructions.
+- New scene were added to the start() function for the new page that displayed the game instructions.
 - New flags were introduced to change game background for the game start menu page and for the new game page.
 - in method handle(), the sleepTime was set to 0, because when invert bonus is caught by paddle, it causes a lag in inverting the controls.